Javascript Menu by Deluxe-Menu.com

 True False

-Home-visiting programs, whether they are stand-alone, or a component of Early Head Start or through federally funded Healthy Start programs, represent an important, but underutilized opportunity to prevent and address maternal depression and its consequences for young children.
+Home-visiting programs represent an important, but underutilized opportunity to prevent and address maternal depression and its consequences for young children.

 True False